LinguaByte/XOXA/README.md

 - **Frontend**: Android Studio, Java
 - **Backend**: MongoDB (NoSQL database)

+## Prerequisites

+Before you begin, ensure you have met the following requirements:

+- **Android Studio** installed on your machine
+- **MongoDB** (locally or using MongoDB Atlas)
+- Basic knowledge of Java and Android development
+- A valid MongoDB URI for database access

 ## Usage:
 1. Clone this repository to your local machine.